mikechambers/darci/README.md

 -   Ability to compare different moments / seasons and or players
 -   Create a Docker container to make it easier to deploy

-Note that darci does not track data for ALL Destiny 2 PVP players.
+Note that DARCI does not track data for ALL Destiny 2 PVP players.
 It only tracks the data for the players it has been configured to track.

 ## Screenshots